 Regular Character Dining:

 “Regular Disney Character Dining tickets are the most affordable way to get some one-on-one time with the characters and have a great meal.
 Regular Character Dining is available for breakfast only and includes breakfast with Minnie & Friends at the Plaza Inn on Main Street U.S.A. inside DISNEYLAND® Park and Mickey’s Tales of Adventures Breakfast Buffet at Storyteller’s Cafe inside DISNEY’S GRAND CALIFORNIAN HOTEL® & Spa.
 Regular Character Dining is a perfect way to complete your DISNEYLAND® vacation.”

 As of right now, the prices are $37 for people ages 10 and up, and $22 for children 3-9.
 This is the option we chose.

 “Premium Disney Character Dining tickets are valid at some of the most popular Character Dining experiences at the DISNEYLAND® Resort; Donald Duck’s Seaside Breakfast at the PCH Grill inside DISNEY’S PARADISE PIER® Hotel and Goofy’s Kitchen inside the DISNEYLAND® Hotel.
 Please be aware that these are Will Call tickets and will need to be picked up at any ticket booth inside the DISNEYLAND® Resort prior to your dining reservation.”

 Disneyland Character Breakfast, Lunch, or Dinner?

 Character dining is available for breakfast, lunch, and dinner.
-Breakfasts are all-you-can-eat buffets, with the exception of Ariel’s Grotto.
+They are typically all-you-can-eat.